 vital record

-Vital records most commonly refer to records such as birth and death certificates, marriage licenses and divorce decrees, wills, and the like.
+Records such as birth and death certificates, marriage licenses and divorce decrees, wills, and the like.
 These records are created by local authorities, with possible exceptions for events overseas, in the military, or in the District of Columbia.
-(Adapted from National Archives)
+(Adapted from the National Archives)

 voluntary adoption registry (See reunion registry.)